paulojqferreira/mavo-data/edx.md

  * Each subsection can have several units
  * Each unit can have several components
  * The grades are tied to the subsections, not sections
+ * When using Problem COmponents inside Units (quiz, etc), don't create several questions inside the same component.
+Use one component for each question/problem so we are able to analize the behavior of each response from users.
+Several problems in the same component are treated as one question, so it's not possible to track each question separately

 * On the actual version, in the advanced tab from the Problem Component, de Open access Response (ORA) is the Peer Review Assessment from the list